Electric System Input Data¶

 |

-Minimum storage of the ESS by load level |
+Maximum amount of energy stored in the ESS by load level |

 |